jaxon330/Project-2_Budget-management/readme.md

 ## APPROACH

-First of all I started from setting up an express to make all CRUD worked.
-Once I had all CRUD routes set up I jumped into Bootstap and ejs and started designing an app
+First of all I started from setting up an express to make all CRUD work.
+Once I had all CRUD routes set up I jumped into Bootstap and ejs and started designing the app

 ## UNSOLVED PROBLEMS/STRETCH GOALS

-* For some reason after rendering the date shows one day behind in the browser.
+* For some reason after rendering the date shows a day behind in the browser.
 Only to converting to ISO format, it shows correct date.

 ## INSTALLATION INSTRUCTIONS